Top Ten Reasons to Attend a Rowing Camp (Outside of Your Home Club)

 We are used to the equipment our program has.
 We understand the quirks of the cox boxes, the feel of the foot stretchers, the familiar creak of five seat’s oarlock.
 When you go away to camp you will experience different equipment.
 You will have to get used to new boats and oars with their own idiosyncrasies.
-While all brands of equipment are similar, they are different enough that people will swear by one brand and against another.
-Using new equipment will challenge you and force you to think more about the stroke rather than settling into what you’re used to.
+While all brands of equipment achieve the same fundamental goals, they are different enough that people will swear by one brand and against another.
+Using new equipment will force you to think more about the stroke rather than settling into what you’re used to.
 Plus, it’s fun to try out different boats and oars and see if they develop into new favorites.

 6. Experience New Coaching Styles

 Every coach has a different style.
-This includes the way they approach the stroke as well as how they explain it.
+This includes the way they approach the stroke and how they explain it.
 Some coaches are loud, others are quiet; some will focus more on body mechanics while others are more concerned with boat feel.
-Depending on the coaches at the camp you attend (link to camp coaches article), it can be a breath of fresh air to hear something different.
+Depending on the coaches, it can be a breath of fresh air to hear something different.
 To clarify, you should not completely change your rowing style away from what your home coach teaches.
 There are fundamentals the new coaches will teach you, or work with you on, that will enhance your skills without majorly changing your style.

 7. Hear a New Voice

 We have all experienced this, whether in rowing or another part of life: You have been told the same thing time and again by the same person and it does not stick.
-You don’t understand what they mean and have simply tuned it out.
-But the first time someone new says the exact same thing (or the same thing in different words) you have a glorious revelation and it all makes sense.
-Hearing a new voice can be the trick that fixes something you’ve been working on for months.Moreover, it’s always interesting to hear what someone else thinks of your rowing, for better and for worse.
+You don’t understand what they mean and have tuned it out.
+But the first time someone new says the exact same thing you have a glorious revelation and it all makes sense.
+Hearing a new voice can be the trick that fixes something you’ve been working on for months.Moreover, it’s always interesting to hear what someone else thinks of your rowing.

 8. Different Opportunities

 Most camps offer something in addition to rowing and coxing training.
-It may be seminars on nutrition and weight training, trips to visit colleges, or fun opportunities that have nothing to do with rowing At large competitive camps you may get the chance to go from being a big fish in a small pond to rowing with people significantly faster than you.
-At camps the company that runs this blog holds, we have time each day for rowers and coxswains to meet one on one with the coaches.
-This allows them to ask coaches questions about fundamentals of the rowing stroke, to expand upon a tip they said at practice, learn what their program is like, hear their own journey through the sport, and a plethora of other topics.
+It may be seminars on nutrition and weight training, college visits, or fun opportunities that have nothing to do with rowing.
+At large competitive camps you may get the chance to go from being a big fish in a small pond to rowing with people significantly faster than you.
+At camps Sparks runs, we have time each day for rowers and coxswains to meet one on one with the coaches.
+This allows campers to ask questions about fundamentals of the rowing stroke, to expand upon a tip they said at practice, learn what the coach's program is like, hear their own journey through the sport, and a plethora of other topics.
 These bonus experiences vary per camp, but almost all camps have them (and if you’re not sure, it’s a good idea to ask.

 9. You Get to Row

 There are a lot of different types of summer camps, ranging from sports to academic to wilderness adventuring.
 Why should you attend a rowing camp?
-Aside from the other nine reasons listed here, you should attend a rowing camp because you love to row and/or cox.
+Because you love to row and/or cox.
 At rowing camp you get to train multiple times a day, usually on the water.
-At sleep away camps you get to relax during the in between times and socialize with your new friends, who are also rowers and coxswains.
+At sleep away camps you get to relax between camps and socialize with your new friends, who are also rowers and coxswains, and talk about rowing.
 It’s an escape from your parents and the normalcy of summer life.
 It’s freedom from people who don’t understand how important and necessary rowing is to life.
-Attending camp is a chance to forget the rest of the world and pretend that rowing, and hanging out with other rowers and coxswains, is all that there is to do in life.
+Attending camp is a chance to forget the rest of the world and pretend that rowing, and hanging out with other rowers and coxswains, is all there is in life.

 10. Camps are Fun

-Fundamentally, we go to camps because they are fun.
-Yes, we get to learn more, try new things, and make friends, but at the end of the day, one of the most important reasons to go to camp is because it is an enjoyable experience.
-As mentioned previously, if you can manage it, we cannot recommend highly enough that you branch out and attend a rowing camp outside of your home club.
-Whether you are prepared to fly around the world or just drive a bit further down the street, check out what the rowing community has to offer.
+Fundamentally, we go to camps because they're fun.
+Yes, we get to learn more, try new things, and make friends, but at the end of the day, the most important reasons to go to camp is because it's an enjoyable experience.
+If you can manage it, we cannot recommend highly enough that you branch out and attend a rowing camp outside of your home club.
+Whether you are prepared to fly around the world or drive a bit further down the street, explore what the rowing community has to offer.